besener/starter-academic/content/authors/admin/_index.md

 interests:
 - Islamic Art and Architecture
+- Artistic interactions in the Medieval Mediterranean, the South Caucasus and Anatolia
 - Medieval Islamic Metalwork
 - Visual and Material Culture
 - Built Environment and Landscape
-- Medieval Anatolia, the South Caucasus and the Mediterranean
 - Digital Art History

 education: